MatzTe/Youtube-Channel-analysis/README.md

 1. The complete project written in Spanish.
 2. The complete project written in English.
-3. A .csv file containing information obtained from the YouTube API.
+3. A .csv file containing information obtained from the YouTube API (data.csv).
-4. A .csv file with information obtained from the implementation of the Chat GPT API.
+4. A .csv file with information obtained from the implementation of the Chat GPT API (area_afinidad.csv).

 Files 1 and 2 are exactly the same project, with one written in English and the other in Spanish.
 The original project was written in Spanish, so both files contain code and code comments in Spanish.
 The clarifications, instructions, introductions, conclusions, and index are translated into English in the corresponding file.